Sathish-M-R/talk-llama-fast/README.md

 cd ..
 cd ..
 cd ..
+cd xtts
 git clone https://github.com/Mozer/xtts-api-server
 cd xtts-api-server
 pip install -r requirements.txt
 ```
-- if there are some errors with xtts-api-server installation, check manual (not mine): https://github.com/daswer123/xtts-api-server?tab=readme-ov-file#installation Or another manual, if the first doesn't work: https://docs.sillytavern.app/extras/extensions/xtts/
+- if there are some errors with xtts-api-server installation, check manual (not mine): https://github.com/daswer123/xtts-api-server?tab=readme-ov-file#installation Or another manual, if the first doesn't work: https://docs.sillytavern.app/extras/extensions/xtts/ I remember that when I first installed xtts-api-server it asked to install some full version of visual-cpp-build-tools.
+The default download page from MS wasn't working for me, so i had to google and found it elsewhere (maybe it was VC_redist.x86.exe).
+Open a PR if you know which version of visual-cpp-build-tools is working for you.
 - Notice: that \wav2lip\ was installed inside \SillyTavern-extras\modules\ folder.
 That's important.
 My tts is installed automatically (i hope so) from xtts-api-server requirements.txt
+- Edit xtts_wav2lip.bat, change `--output` from c:\\DATA\\LLM\\SillyTavern-Extras\\tts_out\\ to actual path where your \SillyTavern-Extras\tts_out\ dir is located.
 - Optional: edit talk-llama-wav2lip.bat, change params if needed (params description is below).

-- Run /SillyTavern-extras/silly_extras.bat
+## Running
+- In /SillyTavern-extras/ run `silly_extras.bat`.
+Wait until it downloads wav2lip checkpoint and makes face detection for new video if needed.
-- In /xtts/ dir run xtts_wav2lip.bat to start xtts server with wav2lip video.
+- In /xtts/ dir run `xtts_wav2lip.bat` to start xtts server with wav2lip video.
 OR run xtts_streaming_audio.bat to start xtts server with audio without video.
-- Run talk-llama-wav2lip.bat or talk-llama-wav2lip-ru.bat or talk-llama-just-audio.bat.
+- Run `talk-llama-wav2lip.bat` or talk-llama-wav2lip-ru.bat or talk-llama-just-audio.bat.
 You can make desktop shortcuts to all those .bats for fast access.
 Start speaking.

 - Install ffmpeg, put into your PATH environment (info: https://phoenixnap.com/kb/ffmpeg-windows).
 Then download h264 codec .dll of required version from https://github.com/cisco/openh264/releases and put to /system32 or /ffmpeg/bin dir.
-In my case it for Windows 11 it was openh264-1.8.0-win64.dll.
+In my case for Windows 11 it was openh264-1.8.0-win64.dll.
 Wav2lip will work without this dll but will print an error.

 ### Optional
 - For better Russian in XTTS check my finetune: https://huggingface.co/Ftfyhh/xttsv2_banana But it is not for streaming (hallucinates at short replies).
 Use with default xtts in silly tavern.

-#### Optional, better coma handling for xtts - only for xtts audio without wav2lip
+#### Optional, better coma handling for xtts - only for xtts audio without wav2lip video
 Better speech, but a little slower for first sentence.
 Xtts won't split sentences by coma ',':
 c:\Users\[USERNAME]\miniconda3\Lib\site-packages\stream2sentence\stream2sentence.py
 line 191, replace